The following awards are lined-up to be attributed at the Cascais Opera – International Vocal Competition 2025.

 Mr. Aleksandar Nikolić

-The RTP Audience Prize will be chosen by the members of the audience during the Final
+It will be voted by the audience during the Final.

 This prize will be awarded to each finalist who has not been awarded other monetary prizes